roshmadosh/Kaput/README.md

 - PostgreSQL v14+ (will replace once Docker set up)

-You will have to first create a database named `kaput` in PostgreSQL, then update the DB credentials in `build.gradle` and `application.properties`.
-PostgreSQL's init scripts are a pain to write compared to MySQL, which is why I don't include them atm.
+You will have to first create a database named `kaput` in PostgreSQL, then update the DB credentials in `build.gradle` (under the liquibase task) and `application.properties`.

+With the DB created and credentials updated, Liquibase should read `changelog-root.xml` to initialize the tables and data for you.

-With this the application should run locally by executing the command `gradlew runBoot` from the project root directory.
+Run locally by executing the command `gradlew runBoot` from the project root directory.
 Once the app is up and running, go to `localhost:8080` from a browser.

 Only two entites are needed for this application.
 ![entity-relationship diagram](./erd.png)